metno/productstatus/README.md

 ### Product

-A //Product// is a data set definition.
+A _Product_ is a data set definition.
 It defines who is responsible, the bounding box, projection, grid resolution, number of time steps, and also includes references to names in other metadata systems such as WDB.
 The Product can be created from the Django administration interface, and retrieved using the API.

 ### Reference time